 Once you are admitted to the program, you may request to transfer up to 6 credit hours if your UofL advisor approves the request.
 Transfer requests are then submitted to the School of Interdisciplinary and Graduate Studies.

-Successful candidates will graduate with a Master of Education (M.Ed.) in Teacher Leadership and receive a Teacher Leadership Endorsement (with possibility of other endorsements within the Specialization).
-If you already have a Masters degree and seek only the Teacher Leadership Endorsement, you will complete Levels I and III of the Master program.
+Successful candidates will graduate with a Master of Education (M.Ed.) in Teaching and Learning and receive a Teaching and Learning Endorsement (with possibility of other endorsements within the Specialization).
+If you already have a Masters degree and seek only the Teaching and Learning Endorsement, you will complete Levels I and III of the Master program.

 The program can be completed in as few as two years or as many as six years.